What is Dark Web Monitoring?

 Real-Time Breach Detection and Prevention

-Automatically monitor dark web markets, forums, and ransomware leak sites for compromised credentials and sensitive data.
-Get alerted immediately when your organization’s data appears, enabling you to reset passwords and terminate sessions before attackers exploit them.
+Automatically monitor dark web markets and ransomware leak sites for compromised credentials.
+Get alerted immediately when your organization’s data appears so you can reset passwords before attackers exploit them.

 Easy Integration with Your Security Stack

-Integrate dark web threat intelligence into your SOC and SIEM platforms through our Dark Web API.
-Query breach data, consume JSON output, and automate incident response workflows with our comprehensive API documentation.
+Integrate cyber threat monitoring into your SOC and SIEM platforms through our Dark Web API.
+Query breach data and automate incident response workflows with our API documentation.

 Instant Alerts for Rapid Response

-Get real-time notifications when compromised credentials, session tokens, or leaked data appears on the dark web.
-Respond within minutes instead of months to prevent account takeovers, data theft, and financial fraud.
+Get real-time notifications when compromised credentials or session tokens appear on the dark web.
+Respond within minutes instead of months to prevent account takeovers and data theft.

 Trusted by Fortune 500 Enterprises, MSSPs, and Security Teams Worldwide